nrc/error-docs/rust-errors/result-and-error.md

 For an error to support backtraces, it must capture a backtrace when the error occurs and store it as a field.
 The error must then override the `Error::provide` method to provide the backtrace if it is requested.
 For more details on this mechanism see the [docs](https://doc.rust-lang.org/nightly/std/any/index.html#provider-and-demand) of the `Provider` trait which is used behind the scenes to implement it.
 (Note that there used to be a specific method for getting a backtrace from an error and this has been replaced by the generic mechanism described here).

 `Error::source` is a way to access a lower-level cause of an error.
-For example if your error type is an enum `MyError` with a variant `Io(std::io::Error)`, then you could implement `source` to return the nested `io::Error`.
+For example, if your error type is an enum `MyError` with a variant `Io(std::io::Error)`, then you could implement `source` to return the nested `io::Error`.
 With deep nesting, you can imagine a chain of these source errors, and `Error` provides a `chain` method[^1] to get an iterator over this chain of source errors.

 [^1]: This and some other methods are implemented on `dyn Error`, rather than in the trait itself.
 That makes these methods usable on trait objects (which wouldn't be possible otherwise due to generics, etc.), but means they are *only* usable on trait objects.
 That reflects the expected use of these methods with the dynamic style of error handling (see the following section).